echosprint/TabularTransformer/docs/getting-started.md

 ## Model Training

-This part involves specifying the device for computation (CPU or GPU) and the data type to be used for training.
+Specify the device for computation (CPU or GPU) and the data type to be used for training.

 Detect whether `gpu` cuda is available for accelerating, if not, default to `cpu`